 CDBG Planning grant funds awarded through the current grant cycle may be used for the creation or update of plans, studies, training or research in any of the areas listed below.
 Special emphasis will be placed on those proposals that address major community development needs, concerns, and issues and demonstrate an ability to achieve significant community impacts.
 Commerce strongly recommends planning documents include, as applicable, consideration of visit-ability and accessibility features.

-Please contact CDD staff directly if you have any questions about whether the proposed planning project is an eligible activity under HUD regulations.

 CDBG Planning grant funds can be used to pay for the following activities:

-Growth Policies
+Growth Policies;

 The Growth Policy should include a detailed description of the community development needs of particular groups of persons who generally fall within the low and moderate-income category, such as the elderly, single heads of households, people that are homeless or at-risk of homelessness, or abused or neglected children.
 Including ADA Self-Assessment Plans, (and related studies, policy development and regulation to promote accessibility);